SafeHome.org may receive compensation from some providers listed on this page. Learn More

 When you first look at the chart above, you might have a hard time finding the difference between the Core plan and the Pro and Pro Plus plans.
 But, there’s a pretty big difference with a brand new feature specifically for the wireless outdoor camera.
 It expands Live Guard Monitoring for the Smart Alarm indoor camera to the outdoor camera with a few extra tricks.
 Here’s how it works:

-Overall, the system I was using – one home base, one keypad, two entryway sensors, one motion sensor, one wireless indoor camera, and one smoke/CO sensor — cost $484.93.
-Not bad in my opinion, especially for how protected I felt during the test period.
+Overall, the system we were using – one home base, one keypad, two entryway sensors, one motion sensor, one wireless indoor camera, and one smoke/CO sensor — cost $484.93.
+Not bad in our opinion, especially for how protected we felt during the test period.

-That said, SimpliSafe offers different packages, and all of them offer great value.
+That said, SimpliSafe offers different packages, all of them great values.
 Even better, SimpliSafe is almost always running a deal, whether it’s for Prime Day, Black Friday, Valentine’s Day, or the Fourth of July.
-You can sometimes get packages for up to 60 percent off, plus freebie cameras and monitoring.
+You can sometimes get packages for up to 70 percent off, plus freebie cameras and monitoring.
 Keep an eye out, and you can rack up some savings.

 ---|---|---|---|